The implementation of evidence-based SEMH interventions by teaching assistants

 Implementation of Emotional Literacy Support Assistant Training (ELSA) (Fairall, 2020)

-Finally, Dr Fairall presented her own doctoral project on the implementation of the ELSA programme.
-It was found that schools can implement the programme in different ways, and there were a range of factors at different stages of implementation which supported effective implementation.
+Finally, Dr. Fairall presented her own doctoral project on the implementation of the ELSA programme.
+It was found that schools can implement the programme in different ways, and there was a range of factors at different stages of implementation which supported effective implementation.

 An implementation resource has been created for schools, which draws on the findings of the present research in conjunction with implementation literature.
 This resource is aimed at Senior Leadership/SENCOs, and may also be discussed in conjunction with the ELSA.
 The resource aims to provide guidance and support specific to the stage of implementation the school are in.
 This resource can be adapted in light of further research into this area.